-The Forensic Psychology Specialization brings together the fields of psychology and criminology.
+We offer a direct-entry Forensic Psychology Specialization, which brings together the fields of psychology and criminology.
 It explores how psychology can help us better understand crime, criminals, victims and the law, asking questions such as: What are the best ways to assess, treat and manage criminal and antisocial behaviour?
 What makes a person fit to stand trial?
 How accurate is eyewitness testimony?
 How do juries make their decisions?

-The Forensic Psychology Specialization is open to all Psychology students on our Brantford campus to enhance their degree and add to their credentials.
+The Forensic Psychology Specialization is open to all Psychology students on our Brantford campus to add another dimension to their credentials.
 It includes the same courses as a traditional Bachelor of Arts (BA) in Psychology, with additional specialized courses in forensic psychology and criminology.
-This gives you all the advantages of a psychology degree, but with an added focus on forensic psychology.
+You'll get all the advantages of a psychology degree, but with an added focus on forensic psychology.

 You’ll take introductory and advanced courses on forensic psychology from the Psychology department and forensic-related courses from Laurier’s Criminology department such as: